wralenezi/Stealth-Simulator/README.md

 ## Create custom sessions

 You can define custom sessions to test different behaviors.
-You need to load the session into the list of sessions to be loaded in the game
+You need to load the session into the list of sessions to be loaded in the game; they are loaded in GameManager.LoadSavedSessions().

-You can create a session by using its class constructor which takes:
+You can create a session to define a scenario by using its class constructor which takes:

 - _episodeLength: the length of the session
 - _gameCode (string) : the code of the game (for logging purposes)